 David has particular experience in advising on compliance with the Foreign Corrupt Practices Act, data privacy laws, the Investment Advisers Act of 1940, whistleblower laws and regulations, and other securities regulations.

 David has worked closely with data security issues since 2007, when he led the SEC’s investigation and litigation of then-novel cases involving online securities brokerage intrusions by Russian and East European hackers.
 Since then, David’s data security practice has continued to grow with the increasing proliferation of cyber attacks and other data breaches.
-He has leveraged his experience with government regulators in handling the responses to numerous data security incidents for corporate clients.
+It has included representation of a corporate data security officer in a financial privacy-based investigation by the Consumer Financial Protection Bureau.
+David has also leveraged his experience with government regulators in handling the responses to numerous data security incidents for corporate clients.
 He also counsels businesses on a wide range of issues related to data security and privacy, including drafting data privacy policies.
-Recently, on behalf of a multi-billion dollar data processing client, David led a nationwide research project to assess state laws addressing limitations of liability for data breaches in state contracts.
+Recently, on behalf of a multi-billion dollar data processing client, David led a nationwide research project to assess state laws, regulations, state policies, and standard form contracts addressing limitations of liability for data breaches in state contracts.